marcincuber/aws-scripts/README.md

-# AWS IAM ACCESS KEYS- ROTATION, DEACTIVATION and REMOVAL
+# AWS IAM ACCESS KEYS- ROTATION, DEACTIVATION & REMOVAL

-## Bash scripts for automating IAM key rotation for single user, deactivation/removal of keys in AWS account for all user based on age of the key/s (in days).
+### Bash scripts for automating IAM key rotation for single user, deactivation/removal of keys in AWS account for all user based on age of the key/s (in days).

 # aws_iam_keys_main.sh

-## `aws_iam_keys_main.sh` is the main bash script that rotates, deactivates or removes IAM keys.
+### `aws_iam_keys_main.sh` is the main bash script that rotates, deactivates or removes IAM keys.

 We have following options that we can trigger;